Investment Perspective

 Nassim Nicholas Taleb has

-about how unpredictable the world is.
+a very interesting book about how unpredictable the world is.
 He

 isn’t even willing to rely on fundamental economic value growing over